 As a general rule, electronic signatures are legal, admissible and enforceable under German law.
-There are no formal requirements for a contract to be valid, unless explicitly mandated by law or agreed between the parties.
-If written form is prescribed by law, the document must be signed by the issuer with his handwritten signature pursuant to section 126 of the German Civil Code (Bürgerliches Gesetzbuch, BGB).
-The written form may be replaced by electronic form, unless the law explicitly requires the written form (see section 126 (3) BGB).
-If the written form shall be replaced by electronic form, the issuer must add his name to such declaration and provide the electronic document with a qualified electronic signature (QES) in accordance with the Regulation (EU) No. 910/2014 of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (eIDAS Regulation) and the German Act on Trust Services (Vertrauensdienstegesetz, VDG).
+There are no formal requirements for a contract to be valid, unless explicitly mandated by law or agreed upon between the parties.
+If written form is prescribed by law, the document must be signed by the issuer with his/her handwritten signature pursuant to Section 126 (1) of the German Civil Code (Bürgerliches Gesetzbuch, BGB).
+The written form may be replaced by electronic form, unless the law explicitly requires the written form (see Section 126 (3) BGB).
+If the written form shall be replaced by electronic form, the issuer must add his/her name to such declaration and provide the electronic document with a qualified electronic signature (QES) in accordance with Regulation (EU) No. 910/2014 of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market (eIDAS Regulation) and the German Act on Trust Services (Vertrauensdienstegesetz, VDG).
 Thus, the QES is a specific category of electronic signatures that have a specific legal effect in accordance with European electronic signature rules.
-In fact, the eIDAS Regulation, which has repealed the former Directive 1999/93/EC and, as a regulation, is directly applicable in all Member States, mainly differentiates between two forms of electronic signatures: the advanced electronic signature and the QES, subject to stricter legal requirements and highest technical security standards.
-Article 25 (2) of the eIDAS Regulation explicitly states that a QES shall have the equivalent legal effect of a handwritten signature whereas this is not the case for advanced electronic signatures.
-Furthermore, according to section 371a (1) of the German Code of Civil Procedure (Zivilprozessordnung, ZPO) private electronic documents that are provided with a QES dispose of the same probative value in legal proceedings as private documents.
+In fact, the eIDAS Regulation, which has repealed the former Directive 1999/93/EC of 13 December 1999 on a Community framework for electronic signatures and, as a regulation, is directly applicable in all Member States, mainly differentiates between two forms of electronic signatures: the advanced electronic signature and the QES, subject to stricter legal requirements and highest technical security standards.
+Article 25 (2) of the eIDAS Regulation explicitly states that a QES shall have the equivalent legal effect of a handwritten signature unlike advanced electronic signatures.
+Furthermore, according to Section 371a (1) of the German Code of Civil Procedure (Zivilprozessordnung, ZPO) private electronic documents that are provided with a QES have the same probative value in legal proceedings as private documents.

-To become QES, electronic signatures require qualified certificates that are created by specifically certified devices (so-called qualified electronic signature creation devices) that need to be certified by appropriate public or private bodies (qualified trust service providers).
+To qualify as QES, electronic signatures require qualified certificates that are created by specifically certified devices (so-called qualified electronic signature creation devices) that need to be certified by appropriate public or private bodies (qualified trust service providers).

 Electronic signatures are, in most circumstances, recognized and enforceable in Hong Kong.
 The Electronic Transactions Ordinance (Cap.
 553) recognizes the validity of contracts which have been concluded electronically, with some exceptions (such as wills, negotiable instruments and contracts relating to land).
 Where a signature is required under law, as long as the method used is reliable and appropriate, and provided the parties agree to concluding the contract electronically, then a contract concluded electronically will have the same effect as a contract signed by hand.
 There are specific restrictions for contracts being entered into with government entities.

-Further procedural acts regulate the enforceability of electronic signatures, such as Act CXXX of 2016 on the Code of Civil Procedure.
+Further procedural acts regulate the enforceability of electronic signatures, such as Act No. 130 of 2016 on the Code of Civil Procedure.

 Electronic documents shall be considered to be valid if an electric signature or stamp is placed on such document in accordance with the Trust Services and Electronic Transaction Act.
 In line with the e-IDAS Regulation (Regulation 910/2014/EU) the electronic signature can be either: